mhendrey/sketchnu/docs/source/countmin.rst

 Given that these are probablistic in nature, writing traditional software tests is a bit challenging.
 We have written statistical tests that should pass the vast majority of the time.
-The tests can be found in tests.py
+The tests can be found in tests/test_countmin.py

 We start by testing that the error guarantees are met for the linear cms.
-This test is found in :code:`test_cms_linear()`.

 For the log8 and log16 versions, we have two separate tests.
 The first is checking that the log updating provides an unbiased estimate.
-In order to limit the biased errors introduced by collisions in the count-min sketch, we set the width equal to the total number of elements inserterd times 3.
-This means that with a probability of at least 1 - exp(-d) that the estimate <= true + exp(1) / 3.
+In order to limit the biased errors introduced by collisions in the count-min sketch, we set the width to be eight times the number of unique keys inserted into the sketch.
 We use a t-test to test the null hypothesis that the mean of the difference between the true count and the estimated count is 0.
-The test asserts that we should fail to reject the null hypothesis at a 99% confidence level.
-These tests are located in :code:`test_cms_log8_update()` and :code:`test_cms_log16_update()`.
+The test asserts that we should fail to reject the null hypothesis at a 99.9% confidence level.
+These tests are located in :code:`test_update_log8_?()` and :code:`test_update_log16_?()`, where we have a test for both adding keys as a list and adding keys as a dictionary.

-The second test ensures that merging two count-min sketches together give an unbiased estimate.
-Again, to limit the biased errors introduced by collisions in the count-min sketch, we set the width equal to the total number of elements inserted times 3.
+The second set of tests ensures that merging two count-min sketches together give an unbiased estimate.
+Again, to limit the biased errors introduced by collisions in the count-min sketch, we set the width = 8 x n_unique_keys.
 We use a t-test to test the null hypothesis that the mean of the difference between the true count and estimated count is 0.
-The test asserts that we should fail to reject the null hypothesisat a 99% confidence level.
-These tests are in :code:`test_cms_log8_merge()` and :code:`test_cms_log16_merge()`.
+The test asserts that we should fail to reject the null hypothesisat a 99.9% confidence level.
+These tests are in :code:`test_merge_?()`.